 Back to Top

-.
 All Plan changes require prior Board approval before the hours can be counted toward licensure.
 Plan changes should be submitted to the Board as soon as possible allowing time for the Board to review and approve.
-If the Associate makes any changes or modifications to his/her Plan; e.g., change in employment, change in supervisor, etc. he/she must submit the change for prior Board approval before any hours of the change will count.
+If the Associate makes any changes or modifications to his/her Plan; e.g., change in employment, change in supervisor, etc. he/she must submit the change for prior Board approval before any hours are able to be counted with that plan.
+Click Here